 I love Tel Aviv, it’s a weird-weird place.
 On one hand capitalist and western, on the other, developing.
 There’s a weird juxtaposition of new modern buildings, for example, with diy-style mailboxes that people hang themselves on an ever growing jungle of mailbox-filled walls (I put together a show about this strange phenomenon).
 It really is a patchwork of events and things that happen, i like that it still has a very pirate/ bottom up aesthetic (dripping air conditioners on your face) Tel Aviv has a really great social/outdoor/cafe culture.
 My favourite places are a great cafe called Beta ve Grega, I can sit there all day sipping americanos and writing, no one will bother me.
 There’s an artists’ bar called Uganda, very low-key, shitty beer, everyone sits there for hours.
 If I get stuck in my studio process or am on my way home, i can always just stop there and there will be someone to talk to or drink with.
 It’s nice, it’s fun going alone (i didn’t use to do that) and meeting great, interesting people.
 My favorite club night is called kokshock, it’s uplifting, bringing together all the queers into a Berlin-style warehouse techno rave with fire escape smoking areas and bells and whistles.
 I also love leaving the city, the dead sea is my favorite place, and some places that are green in the north of the country like Klil are beautiful.
 Still discovering, there really are a lot of amazing places to see here.

 Do you have a vision?

-Yeah, actually, of myself doing a bunch a poetry readings in rooms colorful like circuses with paintings, people moving around and doing things like collages and building sandcastles.
-Sounds good -lets see what it means.
+Yeah, actually, of myself doing a bunch of poetry readings in rooms colorful like circuses with paintings, people moving around and doing things like collages and building sandcastles.
+That sounds good -let’s see what it means.

 Tell us about your future plans…